-- applies selected strategies with aggregates - participates in existing programs
+- apply selected strategies with aggregates: - participate in existing programs.

-10. Demonstrates caring relationships in professional situations.
+10. Demonstrate caring relationships in professional situations.
 With guidance:

-- recognizes how caring behaviors can influence health and healing - demonstrates commitment to the ideal of caring - recognizes the uniqueness, worth and dignity of self and others - demonstrates awareness and concern for individuals in the health care setting - demonstrates caring behaviors in interpersonal activities with clients, peers and others in the health care setting - demonstrates ability to engage in caring relationships with clients and colleagues in nursing practice - initiates, maintains and terminates professional relationships in a supportive manner - social vs. therapeutic - recognizes situations requiring client advocacy
+- recognize how caring behaviours can influence health and healing - demonstrate commitment to the ideal of caring - recognize the uniqueness, worth and dignity of self and others - demonstrate awareness and concern for individuals in the health care setting - demonstrate caring behaviours in interpersonal activities with clients, peers and others in the health care setting - demonstrate ability to engage in caring relationships with clients and colleagues in nursing practice: - initiate, maintain and terminate professional relationships in a supportive manner - social vs. therapeutic - recognize situations requiring client advocacy.

-Collaborates with clients, community agencies, community members, and members of other disciplines in a variety of settings.
-With griden age
+11. Collaborate with clients, community agencies, community members, and members of other disciplines in a variety of settings.

-- promotes client participation, choice and control - promotes colleague participation, choice and control
+promote client participation, choice and control

-- develops partnerships with colleagues, community members, community agencies and members of other disciplines - interacts with clients experiencing acute variations in health - engages in inter-professional interaction - 12.
-Demonstrates beginning leadership, management and administrative skills.
-With guidance: - uses effective time management strategies in coordinating client care - describes leadership and management roles and competencies - uses decision-making processes - effectively leads a small group - performs an accurate appraisal of self and others - effectively follows quality and risk management processes to enhance nursing practice
+- promote colleague participation, choice and control - develop partnerships with colleagues, community members, community agencies and members of other disciplines - interact with clients experiencing acute variations in health - engage in inter-professional interaction.

-With assistance:
+12. Demonstrate beginning leadership, management and administrative skills.
+With guidance:

-• applies principles of delegation (right: task, circumstance, person, direction, supervision).
+- use effective time management strategies in co-ordinating client care - describe leadership and management roles and competencies - use decision-making processes - effectively lead a small group - perform an accurate appraisal of self and others - effectively follow quality and risk management processes to enhance nursing practice With assistance: - apply principles of delegation (right: task, circumstance, person, direction, supervision).

-13. Demonstrates the ability to deal with ambiguity and diversity.
+13. Demonstrate the ability to deal with ambiguity and diversity.

-- anticipates the need of clients - identifies effects of ambiguity and diversity in all learning environments - identifies ambiguity and diversity in selected nursing situations - identifies own pattern of dealing with the effects of ambiguity and diversity - provides support to clients experiencing effects of ambiguity and diversity in times of transition - assists clients in decision making related to the effects of ambiguity and diversity in selected nursing situations - selects appropriate strategies for dealing with the effects of ambiguity and diversity in selected nursing situations
+- anticipate the need of clients - identify effects of ambiguity and diversity in all learning environments - identify ambiguity and diversity in selected nursing situations - identify own pattern of dealing with the effects of ambiguity and diversity - provide support to clients experiencing effects of ambiguity and diversity in times of transition - assist clients in decision making related to the effects of ambiguity and diversity in selected nursing situations - select appropriate strategies for dealing with the effects of ambiguity and diversity in selected nursing situations.

-14. Demonstrates competence in clinical reasoning in relation to verbal and written communication, psychomotor skills, nursing process, priority setting, client education, in the promotion, restoration, rehabilitation and maintenance of health.
+14. Demonstrate competence in clinical reasoning in relation to verbal and written communication, psychomotor skills, nursing process, priority setting, client education, in the promotion, restoration, rehabilitation and maintenance of health.
+With guidance:

-- applies nursing process - uses appropriate verbal communication skills - using appropriate lines of communication - communicating and reporting relevant information in a timely manner - uses appropriate written communication skills - documenting relevant information accurately and in a timely manner - provides effective client education by applying: - principles of teaching and learning - identifies needed referrals - prioritizes nursing activities performs selected psychomotor skills in a competent manner - lab setting With guidance:
+- apply nursing process - use appropriate verbal communication skills: - using appropriate lines of communication - communicating and reporting relevant information in a timely manner - use appropriate written communication skills: - documenting relevant information accurately and in a timely manner - provide effective client education by: - applying principles of teaching and learning - identifying needed referrals - prioritize nursing activities - perform selected assessment skills in a competent manner - perform selected psychomotor skills in a competent manner clinical setting Independently: - perform selected psychomotor skills in a competent manner lab setting.